Our Faculty

 Briallen Hopper

-Briallen Hopper is the author of Hard to Love: Essays and Confessions (Bloomsbury, 2019), a Kirkus Best Memoir of the Year, and Gilead Reread (forthcoming from Columbia University Press).
-She is a co-editor-in-chief of the literary magazine KtB and a contributing editor at the independent press And Other Stories.
+Briallen Hopper is the author of Hard to Love: Essays and Confessions, a Kirkus Best Memoir of the Year, and Gilead Reread (forthcoming from Columbia University Press).
+Her essays have appeared in The New Republic, Los Angeles Review of BooksThe Paris ReviewThe Yale Review, and elsewhere.
+She is an editor of the literary magazine Killing the Buddha, a contributing editor at the independent press And Other Stories, and also teaches in the Yale Prison Education Initiative.

 Roger Sedarat